harryreyesnieva/harryreyesnieva.github.io/projects.md

 # Clinical Innovations

-**Pediatric quality improvement tool at 33 Harvard PEPFAR sites in Nigeria**
+**CovidWatcher** / Co-developer
+An [app](https://apps.apple.com/us/app/covidwatcher/id1504295590){:target="_blank"} and [online portal](https://covidwatcher.dbmi.columbia.edu/){:target="_blank"} that surveys users about their exposure to the new coronavirus (COVID-19), symptoms, access to medical care, and impact on daily life.
+The data collected is used to track the spread of coronavirus, giving citizens real-time information about hot spots and enabling health care officials to deploy resources where needed most.

-Co-developed and evaluated a utility to extract information from electronic health record (EHR) data warehouse and generate measures based on 23 pediatric quality of care indicators.
+**Harvard PEPFAR Nigeria Pediatric quality improvement tool** / Co-developer Co-developed and evaluated a utility to extract information from electronic health record (EHR) data warehouse and generate measures based on 23 pediatric quality of care indicators at 33 Harvard PEPFAR sites in Nigeria.
 Programmed module to review continuity of care, drug therapy initiation, medication adherence, loss to follow-up, laboratory monitoring, disease screening based on clinical symptoms assessment or diagnostic evaluation, treatment failure, toxicity management, nutritional assessment, and treatment response.

-**Adult quality improvement tool at 33 Harvard PEPFAR sites in Nigeria**
-Co-developed and evaluated a utility to extract information from EHR data warehouse and generate measures based on 15 adult quality of care indicators.
+**Harvard PEPFAR Nigeria Adult quality improvement tool** / Co-developer Co-developed and evaluated a utility to extract information from EHR data warehouse and generate measures based on 15 adult quality of care indicators at 33 Harvard PEPFAR sites in Nigeria.
 Module reviews continuity of care, drug therapy initiation, loss to follow-up, laboratory monitoring, disease screening based on clinical symptoms assessment, treatment failure, and treatment response.

-**Data quality assessment tool, version 2.0 at 33 Harvard PEPFAR sites in Nigeria**
+**Harvard PEPFAR Nigeria Data quality assessment tool, version 2.0** / Co-developer
-Instituted major modifications to and evaluated a pre-existing EHR utility to incorporate expanded data quality indicators.
+Instituted major modifications to and evaluated a pre-existing EHR utility to incorporate expanded data quality indicators at 33 Harvard PEPFAR sites in Nigeria.
 With this utility, central and site-level data managers are able to better monitor and improve data completeness, validity, accuracy, and currency.